Surajj4837-th/Tutorials/CUDA/Chapter4.md

 This logic is implemented for execution on both the CPU and GPU.

-Refer to [JuliaSetCPU.cu] (Programmes/Chapter4/JuliaSetCPU.cu) for the CPU implementation.
+Refer to [JuliaSetCPU.cu](Programs/Chapter4/JuliaSetCPU.cu) for the CPU implementation.

 ### GPU Execution